 Data from another study suggested that lower zinc levels may play a key role in hair loss.

-While the studies linking biotin to hair growth are few, a review of the literature found 18 reported cases that showed clinical improvement in both hair and nail health after biotin supplementation.
+And a review of the literature found 18 reported cases that showed clinical improvement in both hair and nail health after biotin supplementation.

 A main function of B12 is to assist in the production of red blood cells, which carry oxygen through the body.
 If you don’t have sufficient red blood cells, not enough oxygen will be able to reach the follicle and hair root, potentially stunting growth.

 Something else that’s important to make sure you’re getting enough of is protein.

 A lack of protein has been shown to promote hair loss.
 Since hair follicles are made largely of protein, adequate levels can keep your hair follicles strong and healthy.

 You read that right.
 Caffeine.
 It can give you an energy boost, and, as it turns out, it may also be able to give your hair growth a boost.